What is Technology Transfer for Climate Change?

 The role of the GEF in Technology Transfer

-In recent years, GEF has invested about $250 million annually in energy efficiency; renewable energy; emerging, low-carbon, energy-generating technologies; cost-effective short-term response measures; and sustainable urban transport.
+In recent years, GEF has invested about $250 million annually in energy efficiency; renewable energy; emerging, low-carbon, and energy-generating technologies; cost-effective short-term response measures; and sustainable urban transport.
 The GEF has allocated a total of nearly $3 billion to support climate change activities since its inception, and leveraged more than $15 billion in cofinancing.

 GEF-6 and Technology Transfer

 The GEF-6 Climate Change Mitigation Strategy supports innovation and technology transfer at key early and middle stages, focusing on the demonstration and early deployment of innovative options.
 The GEF support aims to help address elevated risks associated with innovation and mitigate the barriers of technology transfer, and to pilot promising approaches.

 Under the GEF-6 Program 1, the GEF will support projects in the following categories: